 When you have a prolapsed disc (commonly called a ‘slipped disc’), a disc does not actually ‘slip’.
 What happens is that part of the inner softer part of the disc (the nucleus pulposus) bulges out (herniates) through a weakness in the outer part of the disc.
 A prolapsed disc is sometimes called a herniated disc.
 The bulging disc may press on nearby structures such as a nerve coming from the spinal cord.
 Some inflammation also develops around the prolapsed part of the disc.

 Any disc in the spine can prolapse.
-However, most prolapsed discs occur in the lumbar part of the spine (lower back).
-The size of the prolapse can vary.
+However, most Prolapsed Intervertebral Disc occur in the lumbar part of the spine (lower back).
+The size of the Prolapsed Intervertebral Disc can vary.
 As a rule, the larger the prolapse, the more severe the symptoms are likely to be.

 CAUSE of Prolapsed Intervertebral Disc (Slipped Disc)